 I waited, hoping it was a telemarketer or the wrong number.
 I held for what felt like an eternity.
 Just as I contemplated hanging up and calling back, I heard the line open up, “Vic?” she asked almost jumping out of her skin and speaking faster than her mouth would allow, “It’s Him!
 I gotta run.
 Smooches!!” *click*

 My mouth hung open with the words “…This isn’t real” waiting at the doorway of my lips.
-I closed my mouth and clicked the red phone icon on my phone befor placing it on the nightstand.
+I closed my mouth and pressed the red icon on my phone before placing it on the nightstand.

 What was there to say?

 And that’s all.